 Fresh veggies & homemade fish sauce, it touches all your senses.

-A popular Vietnamese cold Rice Vermicelli noodle dish, served with mix salad, bean sprout, pickled carrots, julienne cucumber & peanuts , dressed in homemade fish sauce topped with your favourite topping
+Bún all-time classic Vietnamese favourite dish; served with mix salad, bean sprout, pickled carrots, julienne cucumber, fried shallots, load of peanuts, and dressed in homemade fish sauce topped with your favourite topping.

 Chả Giò – Spring Rolls